 A pool heat pump uses a combination of electricity and sun-warmed air which contributes to the efficiency of the unit.

-The heat pump pool heater extracts heat from the warm ambient air by using a fan to draw ambient air across the evaporator coil in the heat pump pool heater.
-Liquid refrigerant within the evaporator coil absorbs this heat and the refrigerant turns to a gas.
-The warm gas then passes through the compressor.
-The compressor increases the heat, creating a very hot gas that then passes through the condenser/heat exchanger.
-The condenser/heat exchanger transfers this refrigerant heat energy to the pool water pumping through the unit.
-The heated water is then returned to the pool.
-The hot gas, as it flows through the condenser/heat exchanger, returns to liquid form and is moved back to the evaporator coil where the whole process begins again.
+As the pool pump circulates the swimming pools water, the water drawn from the pool passes through a filter and the heat pump heater.
+The heat pump heater has a fan that draws in the outside air and directs it over the evaporator coil.
+Liquid refrigerant within the evaporator coil absorbs the heat from the outside air and becomes a gas.
+The warm gas in the coil then passes through the compressor.
+The compressor increases the heat, creating a very hot gas that then passes through the condenser.
+The condenser transfers the heat from the hot gas to the cooler pool water circulating through the heater.
+The heated water then returns to the pool.
+The hot gas, as it flows through the condenser coil, returns to liquid form and back to the evaporator, where the whole process begins again.

 Heat pump pool heaters work efficiently as long as the outside temperature remains above the 45ºF–50ºF range.
 The cooler the outside air they draw in, the more energy they use.
 However, since most people use outdoor swimming pools during warm and mild weather, this usually isn't an issue.